-Today, instead of clean eating I invite you to dive a little deeper.
-And let me warn you, when you do it might be uncomfortable.
+Today, I invite you to dive a little deeper.
+And let me warn you when you do it might be uncomfortable.
 You might not like what you find.
-It will challenge your ego, identity, and you may have to be vulnerable and admit that you might just not know what you’re doing.
+It will challenge your ego and identity, and you may have to be vulnerable and admit that you might just not know what you’re doing.

 Clean eating is just a belief and nothing more.
-It’s great to create a frameworks and ideas like this.
-But like any “idea” around nutrition you can always use it as a starting place.
+It’s great to create frameworks and ideas like this.
+But like any “idea” around nutrition, you can always use it as a starting place.
 What did you like about it?
-Not like it?
+Do not like it?
 What did you find easy and challenging?

 Instead of viewing food as clean or dirty try this.

 Imagine real-life scenarios where you could apply this.

 Why do you want to eat clean?
 What problem do you want it to solve?